-25.2 HTTPS Encryption
+25.2 TLS Encryption

-The HTTP server can optionally utilize TLS (HTTPS) to secure communications between the client and server.
+The RESTCONF server can optionally utilize TLS (HTTPS) to secure communications between the client and server.

-Warning: Though HTTPS is optional, we strongly recommend its use for optimal security.
+Warning: Though HTTPS is optional, using it is the best practice for optimal security.

-HTTPS requires a server certificate present on the TNSR device, and this server certificate must be configured in the HTTP server:
+HTTPS requires a server certificate present on the TNSR device, and this server certificate and its corresponding key must be configured in the RESTCONF server:

 '''

-tnsr(config)# http server
+tnsr(config)# restconf

-tnsr(config-http)# server certificate <cert-name>
+tnsr(config-restconf)# global server-certificate <cert-name>

+tnsr(config-restconf)# global server-key <key-name>

 '''